 We take your privacy seriously and will only use your personal information to provide you the products and services you have requested from us and to administer your account.

-We receive, hold and process information relating to individuals (‘personal data’) in accordance with the GDPR.
+We receive, hold and process information relating to individuals (‘personal data’) in accordance with the Data Protection Act 2018 and General Data Protection Regulation.
 In doing so, the company is committed to maintaining the privacy and protection of all personal data collected in pursuance of its broker and loan services.
 As a company, we are further committed to ensuring that our website is secure in the collection and use of your personal information.

 When you apply for or enquire about a loan, or our other services, we will collect personal information about you which may include the following: